 Sediment, or eroded soil, is the top polluter of central Ohio's streams and rivers.
-Healthy grass, trees, and native plants provide benefits including slowing and filtering rainwater and preventing soil erosion.
+Healthy grass provides environmental services that include slowing or filtering rainwater and preventing soil erosion.

 COMMIT to CLEAN WATER

 The City of Columbus, Franklin Soil and Water, and local lawn care companies have partnered to encourage our residents to do their part for water quality by caring for their lawn properly.
 Visit getgrassy.org to learn more, and take our pledge to receive a free gift.